benkolera/haskell-hubbub/README.md

 A haskell implementation of the PubSubHubub spec: https://code.google.com/p/pubsubhubbub/

-This code is being written as a teaching aid for the [www.bfpg.org|Brisbane Functional Programming Group] to teach practical haskell things like project structure, testing, using acid-state for persistence, consuming web apis using http-conduit, producing web apis with scotty and simple in memory message queuing using STM TChannels.
+This code is being written as a teaching aid for the Brisbane Functional Programming Group (www.bfpg.org) to teach practical haskell things like project structure, testing, using acid-state for persistence, consuming web apis using http-conduit, producing web apis with scotty and simple in memory message queuing using STM TChannels.

 PubSubHubbub Protocol Description
 ---------------------------------